simonageo/softUniAngularProject/client/README.md

 ## Support

-For any further assistance or inquiries, please contact [insert contact information or link to support resources].
+For any further assistance or inquiries, please contact sag954@gmail.com.